magento/devdocs/guides/v2.2/cloud/cdn/fastly-waf-service.md

 -  Rate limiting
 -  Configuring a logging endpoint for customer

-Although the WAF does not allow you to block or allow traffic based on IP addresses, you can add access control lists (ACL) and custom VCL snippets to your Fastly service to specify the IP addresses and VCL logic for blocking or allowing traffic.
+Although the WAF service does not allow you to block or allow traffic based on IP addresses, you can add access control lists (ACL) and custom VCL snippets to your Fastly service to specify the IP addresses and VCL logic for blocking or allowing traffic.
 See [Custom Fastly VCL snippets]({{ page.baseurl }}/cloud/cdn/cloud-vcl-custom-snippets.html).

-Filtering for TCP, UDP, or ICMP requests is not supported by the WAF.
+Filtering for TCP, UDP, or ICMP requests is not supported by the WAF service.
 However, this functionality is provided by the built-in DDoS protection included with the Fastly CDN service.
 See [DDoS protection]({{ page.baseurl }}/cloud/cdn/cloud-fastly.html#ddos-protection).

 [WAF error page]: {{site.baseurl}}/common/images/cloud/cloud-fastly-waf-403-error.png {:width="550px"}